opensafely-core/ehrql/DEVELOPERS.md

   and check if any explanatory text requires amending as a result of your changes.

-### Keeping the version of databulder used for the tutorial examples in sync
+### Syncing the databuilder Docker image version with the tutorial examples

 The version of the databuilder image used for the tutorials is specified in the tutorial's [`project.yaml`](docs/ehrql-tutorial-examples/project.yaml).
 We reference the image by